 - Develop a weed monitoring and maintenance plan. - By monitoring your weed program, you can determine which control methods have worked best, whether off-target damage has occurred and whether repeated or new treatments are needed.

-- · Fencing and revegetation.
+- Fencing and revegetation.

-- Stock management.
+- Stock management. •

-- Willow control (covered separately in section 4.2.4).

-- Pest animal control (see reference below).
+- •

-- · Off stream watering.
+- Off stream watering.

-- Available/registered chemicals and effect on weeds/waterways. - Extent of weed problem. - Effect of weeds on issues such as bank erosion, native and pest animal, stream temperature, etc.
+- Extent of weed problem. - animal, stream temperature, etc.